PD-06/Volistic/CONTRIBUTING.md

 We have prepared an `Example.Java` in an [`example` branch](https://github.com/PD-06/Volistic/tree/example) as a documentation/guide for contributing.

-1. [Fork][fork] and clone the repository!
+1. Fork and clone the repository!
 2. Configure and install the dependencies: `npm install`!
 3. Change your working directory to the cloned repository file!
-4. Create a new branch: `git checkout -b BRANCHNAME`, replacing 'BRANCHNAME' with your own branch name!
+4. Create a new branch: `git checkout -b BRANCH_NAME`, replacing 'BRANCH_NAME' with your own branch name!
 5. Create `YourOwn.java` file (Replace 'YourOwn' with the name of your program)!
 6. Create a `YourOwn.run()` method as if it's a `public static void main(String[ ] args)` (Replacing it)!
 7. Start coding and make your program!
 For help and questions, join our Discord server [here](https://discord.gg/SwycRcrXwC).
-8. Include your program in `Volistic.java` in the `switch(chosenProgram)` code block!
+8. Include your program in `Volistic.java` in the `switch (chosenProgram)` code block!
-9. Push to your fork and [submit a pull request][pr]!
+9. Push to your fork and submit a pull request!
 Please write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)!
 10. "Pat yourself on the back" and wait for your pull request to be reviewed and merged!

 ## Resources